carter-yagemann/Scrapie/README.md

 Architecture
 ------------

 Scrapie is composed of three parts: the Chrome extension, the job processing back-end, and the data visualization front-end.
+The processing back-end and a very basic visualization front-end are provided in this repository.

 The configurations for the back-end are stored in `config.py`.
 This defines which directory contains the python scripts and which directories should hold the jobs and data created by Scrapie.